Yellowface: Siamese cats in Lady and the Tramp (1955)

 Lady and the Tramp is an animated musical film directed by Clyde Geronimi Wilfred Jackson.
 Voice actors include Peggy Lee, Barbara Luddy, Larry Roberts, Bill Thompson, Bill Baucon, Steve Freberg, Verna Felton, Alan Reed, George Givot, Dallas McKennon, and Lee Millar.
 Although this animation is about dogs, the portrayal of the Siamese cats with buck-teeth and slanted eyes was criticized by many who believed that it was a racist representation of stereotypical Asians.
 The exaggerated accents were also mocking of the Thai language.

+Film characters utilizing yellowface as a disguise

+In some films, white characters, played by white actors, have played East Asians, often as a disguise.